Not Me (album)

 Not Me is the second full-length album by American singer Glenn Medeiros.
-It was released in 1988 in the United States and United Kingdom, one year after the release of Medeiros' self-titled debut album, while it would not surface until 1989 in most other countries.
-Two singles were released in the US to promote the album, each with a promotional music video.
-The first, "Long and Lasting Love", peaked at No. 68 on the Billboard Hot 100 before the album's release.
-It also charted in several European countries.
-The second US single, "Never Get Enough of You", followed in early 1989.
+It was released in September 1988 one year after the release of Medeiros' self-titled debut album.
+Two singles were released to promote the album, each with a promotional music video.
+The first, "Long and Lasting Love", peaked at No. 68 on the Billboard Hot 100 before the album's release and it also charted in several European countries.

+The second single, "Never Get Enough of You", followed in early-1989.
 This was also released as a 12-inch single, featuring an extended version of the track as well as a radio remix, but it failed to chart.

-In some international countries, the album includes a version of "Nothing's Gonna Change My Love for You"; the original single version of the song, which had become a big hit in various European countries in 1988, was featured on Medeiros' debut album.
+In some international countries, the album includes a version of "Nothing's Gonna Change My Love for You"; the original single version of the song, which had become a big hit in various European countries in 1988.